ADGEfficiency/programming-resources/fundamentals/programming.md

 - this is what Python does
 - but still can have leaks (global vars etc)

+Multithreaded code gives the potential for race conditions
+- separate threads changing the same variable (inmemory)
+- multiprocessing (where each process has a separate memory) avoids this possibility

 ## Portability

 Portability = using code on different platforms
+- different operating systems, different CPU architectures

 Four issues make this hard:
 - CPU instruction sets (fix by not using assembly)